Online Course for High School StudentsPersonalized Medicine: Customizing Care Through Genetics

 Then, you will look at a particular disease from a genetic standpoint and discuss how Personalized Medicine could be used to treat it.

-- You will gain insight into how your own genetic inheritance makes you unique
+- Gaiin insight into how your own genetic inheritance makes you unique

-- You will be able to discuss the way advances in stem cell therapies and genetic editing can treat serious disease and prolong life
+- Be able to discuss the way advances in stem cell therapies and genetic editing can treat serious disease and prolong life

-- You will acquire a keen understanding of the ethical issues raised by scientific advances
+- Acquire a keen understanding of the ethical issues raised by scientific advances

-- You will practice preparing written, visual and video presentations
+- Pactice preparing written, visual and video presentations

-- You will be able to assess if medicine or a STEM-related field is a what you’d like to study in college
+- Determine if medicine or a STEM-related field is what you’d like to study in college

 3 learning advantages designed for you